 As the saying goes, No one wants to hear the conversation if money is not involved.
 Open banking does not mean free banking.
 It’s a massive source of income generation for the parties involved.

-The banks would charge Fintech companies for the access fee to the APIs that banks provide and a certain percentage subsequently on transaction fees for transfers, access to data and so on.
+The banks would charge Fintech companies for the access fee to the APIs that banks provide and a certain percentage subsequently on transaction fees for transfers, access to data, and so on.

-The Fintech companies in turn charge their users based on services that they provide.
+The Fintech companies in turn charge their users based on the services that they provide.
 The customer would need these services and products and would not mind paying certain fees for using such services.
 At the top of the day, it is a win-win situation for all parties involved.

 - Interbank data exchange

 Open banking also allows a shared database for networked data which will make it easier for banks to import existing consumer data for brand new consumers looking to change from another bank to theirs.
 By relying on this networked data, banks can reduce the staffing and financial burden required to register a new consumer.
-It also allows banks to tailor banking products and experiences to consumer preference.
+It also allows banks to tailor banking products and experiences to consumer preferences.